extrange/personal-blog/docs/blog/posts/2022-05-22-my-self-hosting-journey.md

 ## Storage and Backup

-As of 2022 Dec, I have 32TB of raw storage, consisting of 2x WDC WD120EMFZ-11A6JA0 12TB drives plus a 8TB ATA WDC WD80EAZZ-00B8TB (all non-SMR drives[^smr]) in a (software) BtrFS RAID-1 configuration, corresponding to approximately 16TB of usable storage.
+As of 2024 Aug, I have 32TB of raw storage, consisting of 2x WDC WD120EMFZ-11A6JA0 12TB drives plus a 8TB ATA WDC WD80EAZZ-00B8TB (all non-SMR drives[^smr]) in a (software) BtrFS RAID-1 configuration, corresponding to approximately 16TB of usable storage.

 I use SSHFS to access my storage remotely.
 This storage is accessible locally in my LAN via [NFS][nfs], which Windows also supports[^nfs-issues].